 The White Horse of Uffington Reading Passage

-The latter end of this date range would tie the carving of the horse in with occupation of the nearby Uffington hillfort, indicating that it may represent a tribal emblem making the land of the inhabitants of the hillfort.
+- The latter end of this date range would tie the carving of the horse in with the occupation of the nearby Uffington hillfort, indicating that it may represent a tribal emblem making the land of the inhabitants of the hillfort.
 Alternatively, the carving may have been carried out during a Bronze or Iron Age ritual.
-Some researchers see the horse as representing the Celtic*** horse goddess Epona, who was worshiped as a protector of horses, and for her associations with fertility.
+Some researchers see the horse as representing the Celtic*** horse goddess Epona, who was worshipped as a protector of horses and for her associations with fertility.
 However, the cult of Epona was not imported from Gaul (France) until around the first century CE.
 This date is at least six centuries after the Uffington Horse was probably carved.
-Nevertheless, the horse had great ritual and economic significance during the Bronze and Iron Ages, as attested by its depictions on jewelry and other metal objects.
-It is possible that the carving represents a goddess in native mythology, such as Rhiannon, described in later Welsh mythology as a beautiful woman dressed in gold and riding a white horse.
+Nevertheless, the horse had great ritual and economic significance during the Bronze and Iron Ages, as attested by its depictions on jewellery and other metal objects.
+It is possible that the carving represents a goddess in native mythology, such as Rhiannon, who was described later in Welsh mythology as a beautiful woman dressed in gold and riding a white horse.

 -----------------------------------------